The 2020 event will take place on Saturday 10th October 2020.

 Female (Katie Kaars Sijpesteijn) – 10 hours 45 mins ~ 2018

-Winners of this prize must have followed the prescribed route.
+Winners of this prize must have followed the prescribed route and used Hallsfell ridge.
 If they deviate from the route they must return to where they left the route within 200m.
-No person who has deviated from the route and been issued with a penalty can be awarded this prize
+No person who has deviated from the route and been issued with a penalty can be awarded this prize.